whamcloud/Online-Help/docs/Install_Guide/guide.md

 ### SSH user keys (Optional)

-Intel® Manager for Lustre\* software has several mechanisms available for establishing trust between itself and the servers that it manages.
+Manager for Lustre\* software has several mechanisms available for establishing trust between itself and the servers that it manages.
 One of the most common mechanisms used during server discovery, is to create a passphrase-less SSH public/private key pair for the root